Adelzxr/Terminal-Task-Manager/README.md

 <div align="center">

-Made with ❤️ and lots of ☕
+Made with a lot of ☕

-⭐ Star this repo if you found it useful!

 </div>